Rob1Ham/miniscript-templates/mint-005.md

 ## Motivation

 To provide a custody arrangement in which an owner of Bitcoin (principle) is able to secure bitcoin by working with an Agent.
-Unlike existing models up to this point, ***where bitcoin either by the principle as a custodian, or share keys within a multisig threshold,** The goal here is to have the default requirements of bitcoin held in this joint custody to require both a threshold of keys from the Agent & Principle for movement of funds.
+Unlike existing collaborative custody models up to this point, **where bitcoin keys WITHIN a multisig threshold are shared between principles and agents**, a joint custody model by default requires a threshold of keys by both the Agent & Principle for movement of funds.

 This introduces a concept of "Negative Control" where, by default, funds are not able to be moved unless both the Principle and Agent sign the transaction.

 In the event the principle loses access to all of their keys, a secondary agent is available to work with the primary agent such that funds can be recovered after a set period of time.

-In the unlikely event the Primary agent has lost 2 of their 3 keys, a timelock enables only 1 of 3 keys from the primary agent to be signed with the secondary agent.
+In the unlikely event the Primary agent has lost 2 of their 3 keys, a timelock enabled threshold allows  only 1 of 3 keys from the primary agent to be signed with the secondary agent.

 Finally, in the event the principle no longer wishes to work with the agent, say after a contract expires, the custody defers to a set of recovery keys, which can be held either by the principle, or their own delegated managers of the recovery keys.
+As a result, when enough time has passed, the Principle is able to move Bitcoin unilaterally without having the Agent sign key material.